binkley/kotlin-music/README.md

 - `tonic` is the root of the scale following tradition
 - `pitches` are the notes, with the tonic as the first element

+#### Functions

+- `MajorScale.asRelativeMinor` returns the relative minor scale of a major scale
+- `MinorScale.asRelativeMajor` returns the relative major scale of a minor scale